 G) Building a variable relunctance toroid to split the current (like a variac but for DC signals)

 Some users are postulating that a good way to avoid the power losses in the resistors a good option is to build a DC rheostat to alter the current into both sets of electromagnets by varying the reluctance in a toroidal coil.

 Basically it is a big toroidal core with one winding with two extremes and, like in a variac, some intermediate taps which are fed back and forth in the way described in the patent with the commutator (or by an electronic switching circuit) , and, that toroidal coil is connected to each set of electromagnets by its extreme taps.
 I just include here this design in case of being useful because the aim of this webpage is to collect all possible methods to excite the system.
 But I am not in position to assure if this or other methods are right or wrong.

 Some users of the forum suggests to user a push-pull amplifier for this task.
 I just post here this option but I have no idea of those devices, some kind of an audio amplifier or so.

 The idea is create two low power opposite signals with a signal generator (there are some for PCs) and then take those signals and amplify them with the amplifier.

 I) Forming each electromagnet with a group of coils connected in serie and powering them sequentially

-Some users suggest that maybe Figuera was trying to transmist with his 7 sets of electromagnets that he could have used a single electromagnet with 7 coils connected in series.
+Some users suggest that maybe Figuera was trying to transmist with his 7 sets of electromagnets that he could have used a single electromagnet with 7 coils connected in series with intermediate tap points.
 Then he could have been applying power to these coils sequentially in each electromagnet: in one electromagnet going from 7,6,5…1 coil powered (decreasing magnetic strength) while at the same time in the other electromagnet increasing magnetic strength by powering 1,2,3…7 coils.
 With this implementation you can get rid of the heat losses created by the resistors.